cybersturmer/pmdragon/README.md

 ## What's new
 #### 17.05.2020
-- Added API methods to create request and serializers as well
+- Added API methods to create request on registration and serializers as well
+- Added API method to create person, after validation of given request_id and key
 - Added Vue Js initialization
 - Updated Person Model based on Django User Model